-For production and overflow capacity, MRAS offers full-service manufacturing in its 1.7-million sq. ft. facility on 180 acres northeast of Baltimore, Maryland, with access to road, rail and air transportation infrastructure.
+For production and overflow capacity, MRAS offers full-service manufacturing in its 1-million sq. ft. facility on 180 acres northeast of Baltimore, Maryland, with access to road, rail and air transportation infrastructure.

-The company’s competence is demonstrated by its current role in the P-3 Orion’s Mid-Life Upgrade (MLU) program, replacing fatigue-critical structural components to enable an additional 15,000-plus flight hours for this Lockheed Martin maritime patrol aircraft.
-MRAS plays a key role in the low-risk, cost-effective service life extension program by building new-production horizontal stabilizers, leading edge assemblies, and longeron assemblies for the P-3.
+The company’s competence was demonstrated by its role in the P-3 Orion’s Mid-Life Upgrade (MLU) program, replacing fatigue-critical structural components to enable an additional 15,000-plus flight hours for this Lockheed Martin maritime patrol aircraft.
+MRAS played a key role in the low-risk, cost-effective service life extension program by building new-production horizontal stabilizers, leading edge assemblies, and longeron assemblies for the P-3.

 In response to the MLU project’s needs, MRAS undertook a digital industrialization of decades-old 2D drawings and Mylar drafting film, while also fully digitizing and retooling the longeron assemblies, and retooling the leading-edge layup dies.
 Additionally, MRAS redefined the horizontal stabilizer assembly’s manufacturing philosophy – significantly increasing producibility when compared to the legacy tooling approach.